andres20980/kasten-docs/docs/install.md

 1. vSphere with Tanzu supervisor clusters and VMware Tanzu Kubernetes Grid management clusters are not supported.

-1. Access to vCenter is required with all types of cluster infrastructures as Veeam Kasten directly communicates with vSphere to snapshot a First Class Disk (FCD) , resolve paravirtualized volume handles, set tags and access volume data with the VMware VDDK API.
+1. Access to vCenter is required when using FCD snapshots as Veeam Kasten directly communicates with vSphere to snapshot a First Class Disk (FCD), resolve paravirtualized volume handles, set tags and access volume data with the VMware VDDK API.
+This access is established by creating a vSphere Infrastructure Profile, as described below.
+Access to vCenter is not required to use CSI snapshots created by the vSphere CSI Provisioner .

 1. The guest clusters of vSphere with Tanzu use paravirtualized PersistentVolumes.
 These clusters do not support the static provisioning of a specific FCD from within the guest cluster itself.
-This disables Veeam Kasten's ability to restore applications from their local snapshots, Instant Recovery and the ability to export snapshot data in filesystem mode .
+This disables Veeam Kasten's ability to restore applications from their local snapshots and perform Instant Recovery.

 1. Block mode snapshot exports are available in all types of vSphere cluster infrastructures.
 Snapshot content is accessed at the block level directly through the network using the VMware VDDK API.
 Enable changed block tracking on the VMware cluster nodes to reduce the amount of data transferred during export.
 See this Veeam Kasten knowledge base article for how to do so in vSphere with Tanzu guest clusters.

 1. Block mode snapshot exports can be saved in an Object Storage Location , an NFS/SMB File Storage Location or a Veeam Repository .

+1. To enable filesystem mode exports in vSphere with Tanzu with volumes provisioned by the vSphere CSI Provisioner , configure CSI snapshot support as described in CSI Snapshot Configuration .
+Filesystem mode exports use the CSI snapshot mechanism and do not require an Infrastructure Profile with vCenter access.
+CSI snapshots also support restore from snapshot.

+### vSphere Infrastructure Profile â

 A vSphere Infrastructure Profile must be created from the Infrastructure page of the Profiles menu in the navigation sidebar to identify the vCenter server.